Why is geocoding accuracy the foundation of your business insights?

 6. Terms and conditions

 When comes the time to evaluate different providers based on their geocoding characteristics, it’s easy to fall down the geocoding rabbit hole.
-Once you’ve poured through the lengthy documentation of one provider and geocoded your sample list of addresses, you will find that you must do it all over again if you want to consider a second solution.
-In addition to the various parameters used to geocode with each vendor, the response will be different from one service to another.
+Once you’ve gone through a provider’s lengthy documentation and geocoded your list of sample addresses, you will find that you have to start over if you want to consider a second solution.
+In addition to the different geocoding parameters of each vendor, the response will also be different from one service to another.

 At Korem, we partner with all the best geocoding API providers on the market and benchmarking geocoding software is one of our strengths.
 Let the experts walk you through the comparison process and help you evaluate which solution is best based on your data and your business needs.